-Programmes and community forums
+Programmes and services

 We work with and fund a number of programmes and services that provide support to families and communities.
 Our programmes and services vary in their approach, because different people need different things, at different stages of their lives.

 Some of our programmes and services are about early intervention – stopping the cycle before it happens.
 Others are about empowering our communities at a grass-roots level – giving them a voice and influence over the decisions that affect them.

 These one-week programmes are for young people aged 11 to 17.
 Activity happens daily, during Christmas and Easter holidays.
 The programmes give young people an opportunity to enjoy fun, stimulating and structured school holiday programmes, at no cost.